dashpay/docs-platform/docs/reference/data-contracts.md

 ## Contract Configuration

 Data contracts support three categories of configuration options to provide flexibility in contract design.
 It is only necessary to include them in a data contract when non-default values are used.
+The default values for these configuration options are defined in the [Rust DPP implementation](https://github.com/dashpay/platform/blob/master/packages/rs-dpp/src/data_contract/config/fields.rs).

 | Contract option                         | Default | Description |
 |-----------------------------------------|---------|-------------|